rust-lang/highfive/README.md

 Here are some details to be aware of:

-- The beginning of `choose_reviewer` in
-  [highfive/newpr.py](/highfive/newpr.py) contains logic that causes Highfive to ignore requests from unqualified repositories.
-You will likely need to modify this logic in order for your local Highfive to take action on new PRs.
 - For Highfive to know how to select reviewers for your repository, you need a configuration file in [highfive/configs](/highfive/configs).